TeamMAHI/421_LED_Display/README.md

 ### Brainstorming

-We want to use the Adafruit's Flexible 8x32 NeoPixel RGB LED Matrix to display information and images to an audience.
+We want to show the utility of using the DangerShield in controlling and interacting with various displays.
+We want to use Adafruit's Flexible 8x32 NeoPixel RGB LED Matrix to display text information and rudimentary images.
+For more complex, 3D images, we will use Processing and a monitor to show the user's manipulation of the objects with the DangerShield
-Different ideas for the LED Display are:
+Different ideas for the interactions are:
 * News Headlines (Rice Thresher)
 * Music Spectrum (KTRU)
 * Time Display